mccallkm/Data-Visualization-with-Leaflet/README.md

 # Data-Visualization-with-Leaflet
 The below charts depict areas where earthquakes were recorded in the USA in the month of December 2018.
-The USGS tracks these daily and more information can be found at the source link below.

 ![alt text](https://github.com/mccallkm/Data-Visualization-with-Leaflet/blob/master/darkmap.PNG)